European-Unified-ID/EUID-docs/docs/overviews/overview-operators-private.md

 import Link from '@docusaurus/Link';

-Private Operators of EUID send first-party [personal data](../ref-info/glossary-uid.md#gl-personal-data) to a secure environment for translation, and control the destinations for those identifiers.
+Private Operators of EUID send first-party <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> to a secure environment for translation, and control the destinations for those identifiers.
 A participant that chooses to become a private Operator (previously known as closed Operator) can generate and manage EUIDs, running a EUID Operator service in a private environment.

 Learn about what the EUID framework offers to private Operators, including benefits, hosting options, documentation and other resources, and how to get started.